soupstream/dark-souls-meme-tables/README.md

   * Your skin cycles through the color spectrum
 * Immersive health display (DS1/DS1R)
   * Shows your HP on your body like in Dead Space
+* Empathy (DS1)
+  * You feel the pain of anyone else who takes damage